Trunkrs/trunkrs-sdk-java/README.md

 ## Installation

-You can install the SDK via through Maven or Gradle.
-Simply add the implementation line to your Gradle dependencies.
+You can install the SDK through Maven or Gradle.
+Simply add the SDK to your project dependencies.

 #### Gradle:
 ```gradle